Renting a Car in Dublin City Centre

 CARHIRE.ie Price Promise

-CARHIRE.ie is a discount car rental company, offering the cheapest rental rates on the market in Ireland.
 To prove this, CARHIRE.ie offer customers a price promise.
-Should you find the same rental car from another car rental company in Ireland for less, CARHIRE.ie will match the price and beat it by 10% of the difference!
+Should you find the same rental car from another car rental company in Dublin for less, CARHIRE.ie will match the price and beat it by 10% of the difference!

 In recent times Dublin has seen the opening of the new Aviva Stadium, Three Arena, Grand Canal Theatre and Ireland’s world class convention centre.
 Dublin city is also home to the GAA (Gaelic Association) in Croke Park, Dublin 3.
 Both codes of Irish sports (hurling and football) are played here and attract crowds of 80,000 people.